-A city-wide WPL is likely to require the further expansion of Controlled Parking Zones (CPZs) to ensure that parking is not just displaced to other areas beyond the workplace.
+Growth in the city, coupled with demand management measures - in particular WPL - will mean further expansion of Controlled Parking Zones (CPZs) is required in the city to ensure that parking is not just displaced to residential streets.
 Large parts of the city are already covered by CPZs and where these have been implemented they have been extremely successful in removing commuter parking.
 Further work will be required to understand where additional CPZs are needed along with consultation with local residents.
+Over time is likely that the majority of streets in the city will be covered by parking restrictions.